christytan/OCI-GoldenGate/Goldengate.md

 ![](./images/goldengate/rep2.png)
 ![](./images/goldengate/rep3.png)

-On the last and final screen (phew!) edit the parameter file to add a line mapping the source and target schemas as show below.
+On the last and final screen (phew!) edit the parameter file to REPLACE the line mapping the source and target schemas as show below.
+**Note: Pls remove the original line MAP *.*, TARGET *.*;**

 ![](./images/goldengate/rep4.png)